ZainRizvi9/ZainRizvi9.github.io/README.txt

-Hi, my name is Ali Raza Bhangu.
-I'm a third year Honours CS student at uOttawa.

-Still on the journey of learning web development, this website is one of my first web-dev projects

-2023-09-12
+Hi, my name is Zain Rizvi.
+This is my first website and it's about me!